Need to view passwords saved in Chrome? It is easy and I'll show you below.

 From time to time you may want to see what a specific password saved in Chrome is.
 Maybe you want to use it somewhere else, or are just wondering what it is because you're having trouble logging into a website.

 To view passwords stored in Chrome follow these six simple steps:

-Open Chrome browser on your computer.
+Start Chrome web browser on your computer.

 At the top right of Chrome, click on the Profile icon (Step 1).

 Then click on the Passwords icon (Step 2).

 You are now in the password settings section of the Chrome

 configuration.
 Your usernames and passwords saved in Chrome are listed